 6. Real actors perform for an audience (also known as our book buddies).

 We had a blast!
 The kids loved it, I loved it, and they learned a lot.
-After our performance, I put our drama text features list up on my Mimio.
+After our performances, I put our drama text features list up on my Mimio.
 They used their script to explain all the terms to their book buddies.

 It's a little trickier to find reader's theater for the upper elementary set.
 Zoom on PBS Kids GO! has tons of fun scripts on their site.
-When I taught fourth grade, I used these and had the kids do this in small groups.

 Hope your weekend is drama free!